 The day after Thanksgiving is known as Black Friday and marks the kick-off to the Christmas shopping season.
 One of the busiest shopping days of the year, many merchants offer deep discounts on popular products on Black Friday.
 In many cases, the best deals are obtained very early in the morning (anywhere from 12:01 a.m. until 6:00 a.m.) and there are usually limited quantities of such items.
-If you are planning to do any shopping in the Memphis area on Black Friday, here are some tips to help you plan your route, maximize your savings, and get the best deals in town.
+In recent years, Black "Friday" has actually begun on Thursday evening in some stores.
+If you are planning to do any shopping in the Memphis area on Black Friday (or Thursday), here are some tips to help you plan your route, maximize your savings, and get the best deals in town.
 Happy shopping!

 - Get advance notice of sales.